DanielaHz/2D-Cloth-Simulation-using-the-Mass-Spring-Damping-Approach/README.md

 Physical Based Animation

 ## Output
-A graphical application (OpenGL window) that visualizes the cloth simulation.
+A graphical application (OpenGL window) that visualizes a cloth simulation.
+The default simulation provided in the program is created using gravity, a damping force, and structural springs.
+It emulates how a cloth, with three fixed top points, behaves under gravity until it reaches an equilibrium state.
+The cloth is represented by a total of 165 point masses, connected by 304 structural springs, with an initial length of 50.

+## Interactivity
+Add additional force to the simulation by left-clicking on the cloth.
+More interactivity is expected in future versions.

 ## Graphics API and Framework
 - Graphics API: OpenGL